Elizabeth Donnelly: Character biography

 Although originally appearing as a Bureau Chief ADA, Donnelly is elevated to judgeship.
-While working for the Manhattan District Attorney's Office, however, she serves as the supervisor of Alexandra Cabot (Stephanie March) and her successor, Casey Novak (Diane Neal); Donnelly has presided over numerous cases prosecuted by Casey Novak, as well as a case prosecuted by Novak's successor, Kim Greylek (Michaela McManus), in the episode "Persona".
+While working for the Manhattan District Attorney's Office, she was the supervisor of Alexandra Cabot (Stephanie March) and Cabot's successor, Casey Novak (Diane Neal).
+Donnelly has presided over numerous cases prosecuted by Novak, as well as a case prosecuted by Novak's successor, Kim Greylek (Michaela McManus), in the episode "Persona".

 Although a judge, Donnelly represents both Novak and Det.
 Elliot Stabler (Christopher Meloni) in the season 8 episode "Haystack", when a man suing for custody of his child sues them for alleged conspiracy and assault.
-The suits are dropped, however, following the man's arrest on kidnapping charges.
+The suits are dropped following the man's arrest on kidnapping charges.

 In the season 7 episode "Gone", Donnelly's office is bugged, resulting in a witness being abducted and murdered.
-When Novak and SVU detectives are unable to link the homicide to the bugging, Donnelly is reluctantly forced to dismiss the case, due to lack of witness testimony, though it is later discovered that the defendants indeed bribed a court officer to bug her office.
-Donnelly helps to catch the officer responsible and interrogate her.
+When Novak and SVU detectives are unable to link the homicide to the bugging, Donnelly is reluctantly forced to dismiss the case due to lack of witness testimony, though it is later discovered that the defendants bribed a court officer to bug Donnelly's office.
+Donnelly helps to catch and interrogate the officer responsible.

-In the season 9 episode "Cold", Donnelly calls Novak to her office and informs her that she will be censured and suspended for possibly a year or more for violating Brady rules.
-Novak asks her what she should do, and Donnelly replies, "Something else."
+In the season 9 episode "Cold", Donnelly calls Novak to her office and informs Novak that Novak will be censured and suspended for violating Brady rules.
+Novak asks Donnelly what Novak should do, and Donnelly replies, "Something else."

-In the season 10 episode "Persona", Donnelly takes a leave of absence from her role as a judge to act as prosecutor on a cold case she was involved with in the 1970s, when a battered woman (Brenda Blethyn) murdered her husband.
-She admits to Det.
-Olivia Benson (Mariska Hargitay) that she was responsible for the woman escaping from custody and therefore took on the case due to "unfinished business".
-Her role in the escape leads to mishaps in the justice system being termed "doing a Donnelly" for many years to come.
-This episode calls attention to the difficulty Donnelly experiences as a woman working in the justice system.
-The woman claims to have been raped, but Donnelly believes she is just manipulative and was using it as an excuse to get away with murder since she had fled Donnelly when she had asked for a meeting to discuss a plea deal.
-When the woman gets on the stand and tells her story, Donnelly confronts her with her escape and she reveals why she ran: she was pregnant from her rape and wanted an abortion, but couldn't get it in prison.
-She had approached Donnelly with the intention of agreeing to plead guilty in exchange for being allowed to get the abortion, but lost her nerve when she saw how strong of a woman Donnelly was and believed she was weak.
-This revelation stuns Donnelly and clearly deeply affects her.
-The woman is found not guilty of the murder but guilty of the escape, and Donnelly decides to ask for probation at sentencing.